liqotech/liqo/docs/pages/User/Post-Install/authentication.md

 More precisely, the inter-cluster authentication procedure makes the cluster accessible can get an Identity (with an associated Role) that makes it possible to create the required resources needed for the clusters' interconnection.

+While the token is not identifying any particular user or cluster, this new Identity will be uniquely assigned to who made the request, giving him a per-user access, only with permissions on its own resources.
+This new Identity will be used for any future request to the
+API Server when the peering will be enabled.

 ##  Configuration

 Liqo authentication can be configured with: